zylo/lightspeed/README.md

 1. Invite Github users @grahamhency, @jawhitney, and @rachelswilliams as collaborators in the settings of your private repo.
 2. Push the commits to your code challenge branch of your private repo.
 3. Open a pull request in your private repo comparing your code challenge branch against `main`, following the PR template guide.
-4. Tag @grahamhency for review and reply to the original email we sent you regarding this challenge letting us know you're ready for us to look at it with the link to the PR.
+4. Tag @grahamhency for review and reply to the original email we sent you regarding this challenge with the link to the PR, letting us know you're ready for us to look at it.
 5. Congrats, you're done!

 <br>